LizzyonGit/fruits-hold-em/TESTING.md

 The background image was a challenge, as it's a frame that needs to be around the content at all time.
 I started with vh100 and vw100 which seems ok, but then when you tilt your smartphone, the game and credit info sections overlapped the frame.
 So I needed some different css properties.
 I tried adding the background to another div above the content, but this did not work, and I tried different size values for the background.
 But then I found *object-fit: fill* [here](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit), and tried it out.
 This worked.
 It was mainly luck to finally solve it.
 Now I just had to adjust padding and margin for different screens sizes so the content would fit inside the frame.

+Different computers
+The fruit symbols on my newer computer look different than on my older computer.
+I had to test if the background colour for a winning combination worked for both computers.